Illness, Injury and Death Education

 To prevent future matting from occurring, ensure you are giving your chinchilla enough dust baths to keep the coat fresh and clean.
 Most animals do well with one to two dust bath sessions per week.

 Many times, it can be alarming to look at your chinchillas feet and see redness or dry skin like what is pictured.
 However, these feet are actually perfectly healthy!
 Chinchilla feet can be various colors and shades of grey or pink.
 Some may have dry skin, dust or debris on the bottoms of their pads but this is no cause for concern.
 The only time you should be concerned about your chinchillas feet is if there is visible ulcers, bleeding or pus.

 Bumblefoot is caused by excessive pressure on only one part of the foot.
 Chinchilla feet are designed to bounce and walk along rocks and rough surfaces in the wild.
+The callusing of the pads is actually a way the body protects the feet from damage.
+Adding bag balm, steroid creams, or lotions to a chinchilla's feet to "soften" them puts them at risk for bumblefoot or injuries.
 They will not get bumblefoot from being on a wire bottom cage; it is more commonly seen as a result of them sitting for long periods on a flat surface where they rest on only one part of the foot.
 To prevent this, its always best to provide multiple surfaces to walk on such as fleece, bedding, shelves, apple wood branches, granite slabs, and hidey houses.